AIRI-Institute/GENA_LM/downstream_tasks/expression_prediction/README.md

 expression_prediction/configs/*.yaml
 ```

 For v1 dataset (14 mouse and 14 human cell types), we use `run_config_Expression_dataset_v1.yaml`.
-Don't forget to modify at least following:
+Don't forget to modify at least the following:

 - `HOME_PATH` (this is a base path and we expect GENA_LM folder inside)
 - `bert_cpt` (path to pre-trained backbone GENALM model, i.e. _/path/to/bert_base_512_t2t_1000G_bs256_lr_1e-04_fp16/model_best.pth_)